Guanacaste Airport Transportation

 • Cons:

-• Inconvenience: Buses don’t typically go directly into the airport terminal for all routes; you may need to walk to a stop on the main road.
+• Inconvenience: Buses don’t typically drop you directly at the airport terminal on all routes; you may need to walk to a stop on the main road.

 • Time-Consuming: Significantly longer travel times.